 Meanwhile, the path to abortion is arduous for the AAPI community — filled with language barriers, cultural stigmas, and low rates of insurance coverage for our most vulnerable members.
 And that’s if Asian Americans, who are overrepresented in low-wage jobs and the immigrant community, can even travel for care.

 Yet the AAPI community also count among the strongest supporters of abortion rights and access.
-NAPAWF’s nationwide polling following the 2020 election reveals that 85% of AAPI women support reproductive freedom.
+Eighty-five percent of AAPI women support reproductive freedom.

-That’s why we at NAPAWF are combatting abortion restrictions by tackling the barriers that keep AAPI voters from the ballot box.
-We’re mobilizing AAPI voters in three key states: Texas, Georgia, and Florida.
-And we’re developing a multilingual team of volunteers trained in voter engagement to reach 100,000 AAPI women voters this year.
+Tackling the barriers that keep AAPI voters from the ballot box is essential to combatting abortion restrictions.
+For example, mobilizing AAPI voters in three key states — Texas, Georgia, and Florida — and developing multilingual volunteers trained in voter engagement will reach 100,000 AAPI women voters this year.

-Our volunteers will secure these women’s commitments to vote, help them make concrete plans to cast their ballots, and connect them with local resources to make sure their ballots are counted.
+Volunteers like these will secure AAPI women’s commitments to vote, help them make concrete plans to cast their ballots, and connect them with local resources to make sure their ballots are counted.

-Through this work, we believe we can increase the turnout of AAPI women voters in Georgia, Florida, and Texas by 20 percent from 2020 — enough to affect the outcomes of key races down the ballot across the South.
+Increasing the turnout of AAPI women voters in Georgia, Florida, and Texas by 20 percent from 2020 can be enough to affect the outcomes of key races down the ballot across the South.

 To be sure, voting alone won’t save our democracy.
 As Derrick Johnson, president and CEO of the NAACP, put it, “We cannot out-organize voter suppression.”
 And the past two years have shown us that voting is one strategy of many we must employ — and it can fall painfully short of the transformative change we envision.